followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/01 npm Package/01 npm Package.md

 [note] We recommend saving an exact version of DevExtreme to avoid unexpected updates because DevExtreme does not use Semantic Versioning.
 In our versioning system, the first and middle number indicates a major release which may contain behavior changes.

 You need additional npm packages to use DevExtreme with Angular, Vue or React.
-See the instructions in the dedicated GitHub repositories: [Angular](https://github.com/DevExpress/devextreme-angular#add-to-existing-app), [Vue](https://github.com/DevExpress/devextreme-vue#install-devextreme), [React](https://github.com/DevExpress/devextreme-react#install-devextreme).
+See the following instructions: [Angular](/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/), [Vue](https://github.com/DevExpress/devextreme-vue#install-devextreme), [React](https://github.com/DevExpress/devextreme-react#install-devextreme).